orlandovald/progressive-delivery-demo/README.md

 ```

 ### 5. Open the demo app
-Open http://localhost/ in your browser to see the demo app.
+Open http://localhost:8080/ in your browser to see the demo app.
 All squares should report back as `green`

 ### 6. Deploy a canary version

 You can use the below command to deploy a canary version.
-Valid `VERSION` values are `green`, `blue` and `yellow`.
-The `blue` version will fail the analysis as it simulates a 60% of requests returning an error so you can see the automatic rollback of the version.
+Valid `VERSION` values are `green`, `blue`, `yellow` and `pruple`.
+Version `yellow` simulates a 50% error rate which would fail the error-rate analysis.

 ```shell
 $ make helm-upgrade VERSION=blue